AshfatAbegh/Market-Management-System/README.md

-# This is a Java Project.
+# A Java aplication by which a user can control the whole market management in a software system